Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/README.md

 # Dynamic Price Updater v5 for Zen Cart

 ## Current Status March 2023
-This development branch "158" is working and has no functionality changes to the master branch at the moment.
-However, it is slowly being reviewed and due to the complexity/lack of time it is subject to increased debugging code and comments.
+This useful plugin has been somewhat neglected in recent years, I assume as it has been working for most people.
+I made many changes during that time which, due to multiple forks, were difficult to implement back into the plugin.
+This I'm currently attempting to rectify with this fork.
+The development branch "158" should be working while I gradually (or not) review/scrap/introduce my modifications to make it both php8.2+ compliant, more easily understandable and into a state fit for peer review/to go into the core codebase.

-The readme below may be out of sync with the codebase/is also a work in progress, so as always, ALL testing should be done on a development installation and NOT the production site.
+The readme below may be out of sync with the codebase/is also a work in progress, so as always, ALL testing should be done on a development installation and NEVER a production site.

-Please try it out and raise issues as discovered at this repository
+At the moment I would not suggest you try this out yet, due to the multiple changes that will be introduced.
+But if you have an existing bug or problem, then yes please try to replicate it with this code and a vanilla ZC158 codebase before creating an Issue at this repository

 https://github.com/dbltoe/Zen-Cart-Dynamic-Price-Updater